IETF-OPSAWG-WG/draft-ietf-opsawg-mud-acceptable-urls/opsawg-mud-acceptable-urls.md

 # Introduction

-{{RFC8520}} provides a standardized way to describe how a specific purpose device makes use of Internet resources.
-Access Control Lists (ACLs) can be defined in an RFC8520 Manufacturer Usage Description (MUD) file that permit a device to access Internet resources by DNS name.
+{{RFC8520}} provides a standardized way to describe how a specific purpose device makes use of Internet resources and associated suggested network behavior, which are describled in a MUD file hosted in its manufacture's server.
+By providing a MUD URL, the network manager can locate this MUD file.
 MUD URLs can come from a number of sources:

 * IDevID Extensions
-* DHCP
+* DHCP option
-* LLDP
+* LLDP TLV

 * {{-securehomegateway-mud}} proposes to scan them from QRcodes.